-- Rather than awarding contracts to suppliers based on price or intuition, alternative data allows you to conduct a thorough analysis that includes suppliers’ past performance, their competitors, and firmographic data, among others, to make the best strategic decisions.
+- Rather than awarding contracts to suppliers based on price or intuition, public web data allows you to conduct a thorough analysis that includes suppliers’ past performance, their competitors, and firmographic data, among others, to make the best strategic decisions.

 - According to a study, big data now plays a vital role in supply chain management via cloud technology, leading to cost savings, improved flexibility, agility, and more.

-- Alternative data allows you to identify and analyze market trends and fluctuations in customer behaviors, consequently helping predict changes in supply and demand to help make timely adjustments.
+- Public web data allows you to identify and analyze market trends and fluctuations in customer behaviors, consequently helping predict changes in supply and demand to help make timely adjustments.